SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 #### Create EFS access points for metric Pods

+EFS Access Point is an entry point for an application.
+We recommend to create Acess Points pointing to the directories using `/${NAMESPACE}/${PVC_NAME}` schema.

+You can create them using the following `bash` script:

 ```bash
 ## Create EFS access points for metric Pods
 for (( counter=0; counter<"${METRIC_PODS}"; counter++ )); do